qubic-li/qubic/README.md

 > to make it easier, you can copy & paste our prepared initial disk from https://github.com/qubic-li/qubic/blob/main/qubic-initial-disk.zip

+> if you have multiple network interfaces you may disconnect these befor starting qubic.

 ## General Process of deploying a node
 1. Find knownPublicPeers public peers (e.g. from: https://app.qubic.li/network/live)